-Paul Skidmore, the 9th District alder for the City of Madison, has announced his bid for reelection to the Madison Common Council.
-Skidmore was first elected in April 2001 and has been re-elected every two years since then.
+Paul Skidmore, the former alder for the9th District of the City of Madison, has announced his bid for election to the Madison Common Council.
+Skidmore was first elected in April 2001 and served 20 consecutive years.

 “The role of an alder is to represent their constituent’s interests, help solve their problems, answer their questions, and advocate for them at City Hall.
-I have been an effective advocate for them over the past 19+ years, and I have enjoyed my service to them.”
+I have been an effective advocate for them over the 20 years as alder, and I have enjoyed my service to them.”

-“Without a doubt, public safety is Job #1,” Ald.
-Skidmore said.
-“Everyone suffers — black and white, rich and poor — if our neighborhoods are not safe.
-Downtown Madison is boarded over, our sidewalks are littered with spent shell casings, running gun battles in stolen cars are roiling our streets, innocents are dying.
-It is time to stop the war on police and protect our neighborhoods.”
+“Without a doubt, public safety is still Job #1,” Skidmore said.
+“Everyone deserves a safe neighborhood to live in.
+Everyone deserves safe streets, parks, libraries, and schools.
+Everyone suffers — black and white, rich and poor — if our neighborhoods are not safe.
+Downtown Madison is still suffering, there are still shots fired, robberies, and violence throughout the district and City, cars are being stolen cars are rolling our streets, and many residents are afraid.
+It is time to work together to protect our neighborhoods.”

 Skidmore believes that his outspoken support for public safety has attracted political opponents.
 He believes that he has been unfairly criticized on social and print media by his detractors who have claimed that he is racist and misogynist.
 He also believes that he and other alders have been targeted because of their support for public safety and the Madison Police Department.